vsquicciarini/madys/README.md

 Installation:
 ------------
-Catalog queries are mediated by the [TAP Gaia Query](https://github.com/mfouesneau/tap) package (tap) that can be installed as
+Catalog queries are mediated by the [TAP Gaia Query](https://github.com/mfouesneau/tap) package (tap).
+If you import madys from the command line, the module is automatically installed if not found.
+However, **this does not work from Jupyter Notebook**.
+We suggest to manually install the package from pip, through:

 ```sh
 pip install git+https://github.com/mfouesneau/tap